DataBiosphere/terra-external-credentials-manager/DEVELOPMENT.md

 ### Database Configuration
 ECM relies on a Postgresql database server.
-There are two options for running the Postgres server:
+There are three options for running the Postgres server:

+- Containerized:
+  Execute `./local-dev/run_postgres.sh start`.
+If you do this, you should skip the "Initialize your database" step.
 - Manual setup:
   Setup Postgres using whatever method you like.
 - Convenient app setup: